 Responding to public comments received on the Third Draft Proposal the CCWG-Accountability presents the following proposed Draft Bylaw for consideration:

 “Within its Mission and in its operations, ICANN will respect internationally recognized Human Rights.
 This commitment does not in any way create an obligation for ICANN, or any entity having a relationship with ICANN, to protect or enforce Human Rights beyond what may be required by applicable law.
 This provision does not create any additional obligation for ICANN to respond to or consider any complaint, request, or demand seeking the enforcement of Human Rights by ICANN.
-This Bylaw provision will not enter into force until a Framework of Interpretation for Human Rights (FOI-HR) is developed by the CCWG-Accountability as a consensus recommendation in Work Stream 2 (including Chartering Organizations approval) and it is approved by the ICANN Board using the same process and criteria it has committed to use to consider the Work Stream 1 recommendations..”
+This Bylaw provision will not enter into force until (1) a Framework of Interpretation for Human Rights (FOI-HR) is developed by the CCWG-Accountability as a consensus recommendation in Work Stream 2 (including Chartering Organizations’ approval) and (2) the FOI-HR is approved by the ICANN Board using the same process and criteria it has committed to use to consider the Work Stream 1 recommendations.”

 Operationalizing the Commitment to Human Rights